 USF Tampa is the main campus of the University of South Florida and a member of the USF System, comprised of USF Tampa, USF St. Petersburg and USF Sarasota-Manatee.
 The three member institutions are separately accredited by the Commission on Colleges of the Southern Association of Colleges and Schools, and together have an annual budget of $1.5 billion and an annual economic impact of $3.7 billion.
 The USF System is governed by the 13-member USF Board of Trustees.
 Dr. Judy Genshaft is Chief Executive Officer of the USF System and President of the University of South Florida.

 The university's faculty are world-class scholars.
 Instructional faculty at USF Tampa number more than 1,500.
-Eighty-six percent of full-time faculty hold terminal degrees in their field.
+Eighty-five percent of full-time faculty hold terminal degrees in their field.
 The university has 50 endowed chairs and 30 endowed professorships.